samuelcolvin/nginx-pages/README.md

 ```

 (this is an example with site build using jekyll, see https://github.com/tutorcruncher/tutorcruncher.com
-for a full example)
+for a full example including the `Gemfile` which the build commands require.)

 ### Modifying the nginx site conf

-You might want to modify the `/etc/nginx/sites-enabled/main` eg. to tell nginx to your your own `404.html`.
+You might want to modify the `/etc/nginx/sites-enabled/main` eg. to tell nginx to use your own `404.html`.

 ```
     ...